Appointed Chair from 3 June 2024

 Appointed Director from 1 September 2021.

-With an extensive professional background in fisheries and aquaculture leadership, Alex was an innovator of open ocean pearl farming systems, quality improvement and vertical integration as a license holder.
+With a 30+year professional background in fisheries and aquaculture leadership, Alex was an innovator of open ocean pearl farming systems, quality improvement and vertical integration as a license holder in Western Australia's South Sea pearling industry.

 Alex served as vice chair of the Pearl Producer’s Association for a decade and was a ministerial appointee to the Pearling Industry Advisory Committee.

 Alex holds an MBA from Melbourne University, is a graduate of the Australian Institute of Company Directors and is a fellow of Melbourne Institute of Technology and the Australian Rural Leadership Foundation.
-He is currently a non-executive director of Regional Development Australia, deputy chair of the Australian Microgrid Centre of Excellence, and treasurer of Blue Alliance WA, also sitting on several new venture advisory boards in the seafood sector.
+He is currently Deputy Chair of Regional Development Australia Great Southern, Director of the Discovery Bay Tourism Precinct and Treasurer of Blue Alliance WA.

 Appointed Director from 1 September 2021.

-Prior to her appointment to FRDC, Lyndal worked as an evaluation specialist for Asia Pacific Economic Cooperation, spent 17 years in government agencies and government business enterprises, and has C-suite experience in four organisations.
-She has spent the last 8 years mentoring technology-based startups in the ACT and elsewhere, in part as an active angel investor with the Griffin Accelerator.
+Prior to her appointment to FRDC, Lyndal worked as an evaluation specialist for Asia Pacific Economic Cooperation, spent 17 years in government agencies and government business enterprises, and has C- suite experience in four organisations.
+She has extensive experience as an investor and in mentoring technology-based startups in the ACT and elsewhere, in part as an active angel investor with the Griffin Accelerator.
 Lyndal trained as a biologist and completed a PhD exploring regional, national and global innovation networks of Australian biotechnology firms.

 Appointed Director from 1 September 2024